What is child custody?

-Child custody is a legal term referring to the living arrangements of a child.
+Child custody is a legal term referring to the living and parenting arrangements of a child.
 The child may or may not have any contact or spend time with the other parent depending on the circumstances.
-In Australia the Court will not make a child custody order.
-Instead it will make a ‘live with’ order and it will also consider if the parents should have equal ‘shared’ parental responsibility or ‘sole’ parental responsibility.
+In Australia, the Court will not make a child custody order.
+Instead, it will make a ‘live with’ order and it will also consider if the parents should have equal ‘shared’ parental responsibility or ‘sole’ parental responsibility.

 Equal time is not always in the best interest of the child.
 Example of what should be considered is the age of the child, the needs of the child and any risk that the child may be exposed to.